Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 We expect this update to take about an hour.
 Access to this website will be unavailable during this time.

-Previously named "Health and Safety Committees in the Canadian Federal Jurisdiction" Understand the roles & responsibilities of health and safety representatives and policy and work place health and safety committees under the Canada Labour Code, Part II.
+Previously named "Health and Safety Committees in the Canadian Federal Jurisdiction", this course has been updated to reflect changes due to Bill C-65 legislation.
+Understand the roles and responsibilities of health and safety representatives and policy and work place health and safety committees under the Canada Labour Code, Part II.

 $49.00 * CAD